Quick answer

-The Rainbow Nation is a country of contradictions.
-It has some of Africa’s best hospitals and some of its worst inequality.
-Its tech scene is booming while its power grid struggles.
-Cape Town regularly appears on “best cities in the world” lists while Johannesburg regularly appears on “most dangerous cities” lists.
-Understanding these contradictions — and how expats actually navigate them — is the difference between a disastrous move and one of the most rewarding relocation decisions you will ever make.
+Cape Town costs $1,000–$1,800/month for a comfortable lifestyle (2024–2026 cost data), English is the business language, and the natural beauty is unmatched.
+But South Africa is a country of contradictions: some of Africa’s best hospitals alongside deep inequality, a booming tech scene with an unreliable power grid.
+Cape Townregularly tops “best cities in the world” lists while Johannesburgappears on “most dangerous” lists.
+Understanding these contradictions is the difference between a disastrous move and one of the most rewarding relocation decisions you will make.

 South Africa is not a destination you stumble into.
 People who move here do so deliberately, drawn by a combination of factors that no other country on earth quite replicates.
 Here is what makes South Africa compelling for expats in 2026.